ilios/user-guide/courses-and-sessions/sessions/independent-learning-module-ilm.md

 ![individual sub group removal](../../images/ilm/individual_sub_group_removal.png)

 For the sake of documentation and to demonstrate, choosing Option 2 leads to the following results.
+The sub group "CL 212/213" has been selected for removal from the offering.

 ![sub group removed](../../images/ilm/sub_group_removed.png)